 Both platforms offer great features such as fractional shares and $0 trading commissions.
-These latter features make it so new and less-experienced investors can feel confident that they have the right opportunities to invest and get the most out of every dollar.
+These features allow newer and less-experienced investors to feel confident that they have the right opportunities to invest and get the most out of every dollar.

 However, when you take a peek under the hood, these are vastly different platforms.
-Here's the similarities and differences between M1 Finance vs Public.
+Here are the similarities and differences between M1 Finance vs Public.

 |Account Minimums||$0||$100 for brokerage; $500 for retirement|

 M1 Finance is a platform used by over half a million investors who have invested over $4 billion on the platform.
 The platform’s main focus is to help investors get ahead by offering stellar products in three categories: Investing, Borrowing, and Spending.

 While the account is completely free, while there is a $100 minimum for initial investments with brokerage accounts and $500 for retirement accounts.

-There are no commission fees on any of the 6,000 stocks and ETFs that trade.
+There are no commission fees on any of the 6,000 stocks and ETFs that trade on the platform.

 In an effort to cut down on costs, all M1 Finance trades are placed in 1-2 windows.
-Normal users have access to 1 morning trading window per day.
-If you have M1 Plus, you will get access to a 2nd afternoon trading window.
+Normal users have access to 1 trading window per day in the morning.
+If you have M1 Plus, you will get access to a 2nd afternoon trading window as well.

-M1 Finance’s great value is in the ability to create your own custom portfolios.
-Then, put it on autopilot with a number of useful features.
+M1 Finance’s value is in the ability to create your own custom portfolios.
+Then, you can put it on autopilot with a number of useful features.

-You will also be able to specify the exact percentage you want going toward each company.
+You will also be able to specify the exact percentage of your portfolio you want to go toward each company.
 This is an incredible and unique benefit for investors because it allows users to structure their portfolios to match their investing style.

 If creating your own portfolio isn’t your style, use one of M1 Finance’s 30+ expert-built portfolios.

-Like Public above, investors can purchase portions of a share, instead of the whole thing.
-By doing this, several barriers to entry are eliminated for new and less-cash rich investors.
+Like Public, investors can purchase portions of a share, instead of the whole thing.
+By doing this, several barriers to entry are eliminated for new and less wealthy investors.